ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

         2. For instance if i stops and j does not stop all elements equal to the pivot end up in S2
         3. If i and j both stop when they see elements equal to the pivot, there will be many swaps between identical elements.
 Although this seems useless, the positive effect is that i and j will cross in the middle, so the partition creates (nearly)  equal sized partitions.
         4. Consequently, if i and j do NOT stop, this would create very uneven partitions. (similar to choosing the first element!)
+     17. **Partition Algorithms**:
+        1. **Hoare-Partition:** Uses i = start and j = end and iterates until a bigger or equal element than pivot is found on the ith index, smaller or equal than pivot element is found at jth index.
+Swaps them in-between.
+Repeats until i < j.
+        2. **Lomuto-Partition:** Init pIndex = start, iterate from start to end -1 and check if an element is smaller then the pivot, if so change the elements at i and pIndex and increment pIndex.
+Idea is to push all the elements that are less than pivot to the left.
+Lastly swap the pivot and the element at pIndex.
+        3. Hoare-Partition is faster than Lomuto-Partition but Lomuto is easier to understand and implement.

 * **Quick Select:** Use the idea of partitioning recursively to find the kth smallest element.
 This makes one recursive call instead of two as in Naive Quicksort.
 Average O(N) time complexity, worst O(N^2).
 Use a good pivot to avoid worst.
     1. T(n) = cn + T(n/2)
     2. c(n + n/2 + n/4 + ... + 2 + 1) = c(2n) = O(n)